ammarnajjar/ngrx-graph/README.md

 ## Motivation:

-Working with a very big [NgRx](https://ngrx.io/) store in an angular application will lead to having lots of actions/effects and lots of interactions betwen components/actions/reducers.
+Working with a very big [NgRx](https://ngrx.io/) store in an angular application will lead to having lots of actions/effects and lots of interactions between components/actions/reducers.
 It gets very tedious very quickly to follow an action from the start to the end, and it is very easy to miss an action dispatched in an effect somewhere along the chain of actions.

 This packages, tries to collect all actions/components/reducers participating in a particular flow and generate dot files for that flow, with the idea that following a graph visually is easier than following effects and actions in code.